Backlinks (Link Building)

 Context comes from where the link appears.
 The surrounding content, anchor text, page topic, and editorial placement help clarify what your page is about.
 A backlink from a relevant industry article usually carries more meaning than a random link placed in a footer, sidebar, or unrelated directory.

-These signals work together.
-A strong backlink is not just a URL pointing to another URL.
-It is a contextual reference from a source that already has its own relevance and trust.
+A strong backlink is not only a URL pointing to another URL.
+It is a contextual reference from a source that already has its own relevance and credibility.

 Not All Links Are Equal

 The difference between a strong backlink and a weak one is significant.
-Quality depends on relevance, authority, placement, intent, and real user value.

 Factor | Strong Backlink | Weak Backlink |